March Google Core Update

 However, It wasn’t all smiles, many webmasters reported huge drops in traffic.

 My thoughts?
-Shitty link building tactics have come to bite and burn them once again.
+Shitty link building tactics and low quality content have come to bite and burn them once again.

 We scout many resources when any update occurs by using all of our tools and reviewing dozens of personal and client website analytics.